superfluid-org/docs-v2/README.md

 Welcome to the official technical documentation of Superfluid, the protocol layer for real-time finance on the blockchain.
 Our documentation is designed to provide you with comprehensive guides, tutorials, and reference materials to help you understand and integrate Superfluid into your smart contracts and applications.

-## Superfluid Finance Documentation
+## Superfluid Protocol Documentation

-This web application contains all documentation for Superfluid Finance products.
+This web application contains all documentation for the Superfluid Protocol.
 It is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ## Project Layout

-### Superfluid Finance documentation is organized into four main sections:
+### Superfluid Protocol documentation is organized into four main sections:

 * **Concepts** - Fundamental Superfluid information or concepts essential for using Superfluid products, such as _Money Streaming_, _Distributions_ and _Super Tokens_.
 * **Protocol** - Deep dive into Superfluid smart contracts, and guides to build using Superfluid.